 Early flowering varieties such as ‘PKM-1’ and ‘PKM-2’, developed by Tamil Nadu University in India, produce pods within a year of the seed being sown.
 Coppicing, the practice of cutting back the tree to near ground level, encourages the growth of new leaves, flowers and seedpods.

 Performs best on rich, free-draining loam and sand soils of a moderately acid to moderately alkaline nature, generally with a pH of 5.5 to 7.5, and on sites with full sun exposure.
 It has poor tolerance to slow-draining or waterlogged soils.

 The tree produces much seed that, although large, are winged and may be carried by the wind some distance from the parent tree.
-Assessment of its weed risk is conflicting, with a low week risk outcome on assessment by the Hawaii Pacific Weed Risk Assessment project (HPWRA) and a not recommended outcome by the IFAS Assessment of Non-Native Plants in Florida's Natural Areas.
+Assessment of its weed risk is conflicting, with a low week risk outcome on an assessment by the Hawaii Pacific Weed Risk Assessment (HPWRA) project and a not recommended outcome by the IFAS Assessment of Non-Native Plants in Florida's Natural Areas.
 In Australia, it is recorded as having escaped cultivation and as a weed of the natural environment.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston